clairemation/coolgebra-js/README.md

 # coolgebra-js

 A cool vector & matrix math API that allows chaining and nesting of operations.
-I went to all this trouble because I am lazy and wanted a more natural and streamlined way to write linear algebra functions in my projects.
+I went to all this trouble because I am lazy and wanted an intuitive and painless way to write linear algebra functions in my projects.

-It has low overhead as, even though the syntax is designed to feel as if a new vector object is instantiated with each operation, it is not.
-Instead, the module exposes a singleton containing all the methods, all of which return the singleton to make it chainable, and all results are stored as simple arrays on a module-scoped stack, which is what makes it nestable.)
+Coolgebra has low overhead as, even though the syntax is designed to feel as if a new vector object is instantiated with each operation, it is not.
+Instead, the module exposes a singleton containing all the methods, all of which return the singleton to make it chainable, and all results are stored as simple arrays on a module-scoped stack, which is what makes it nestable.

 coolgebra.js is a work in progress.
 It is written in ES6 and may need to be transpiled for browser environments.
 Require it in your build and assign it to the $ variable.